BASC has built this website to help protect and promote shooting sports and offer shoot mapping and bag recording services.

 - Bagged It is where you can record what you shoot, either associated with a shoot mapped by yourself or a club you are member of, or by indicating the location of the shooting on a map.
 You can also generate reports to summarise your shooting.

 There are tutorials for the each of the areas on the BASC website which give you lots of the detail.

 Do have look at the

 button on map windows.
 It's common across every page and allows you to change the base map and show were protected sites for nature are located.
-We’ve included a 500m buffer from sites of European importance in England where may see some regulation of gamebird release from 2021.
+We’ve included a 500m buffer from sites of European importance in England within which gamebird release must abide by a general licence from the 2021 season.